Can You Breastfeed With Nipple-Piercings? Effects & Precautions

 • Choose jewelry meant for nipples.
 Wear jewelry that is designed for nipples and not other parts of the body.
 For instance, do not use an earring as a nipple ring.
 Choosing the right jewelry for your nipple can help prevent abnormal nipple scarring and prevent discomfort while feeding.

 • Do not breastfeed until the nipple is entirely healed.
 Never breastfeed until the nipple has healed completely.
 A pierced nipple can take a very long time to heal, sometimes about 18 months (1).
 If you are planning to get pregnant and also get your nipple pierced, then get the nipple piercing done first.
-Make sure that the gap between the day of piercing and your day of delivery is over 18 months so that you can breastfeed your baby safely.
+Make sure that the gap between the day of piercing and the day of delivery is over 18 months so that you can safely breastfeed your baby.
+Regularly check for infection signs like redness, swelling, or discharge, and consult a healthcare provider if needed.

 Plan your nipple piercing before getting pregnant.